These checklists will help you get ready for your arrival on campus. Make sure to check deadlines and due dates for all required paperwork.

 - Review International Incoming Students site, and the Handbook for International Students.

-- Complete Visa Document Request by May 31 for fall admits and September 30 for spring admits.
+- Complete Visa Document Request by May 31 for students starting classes in the fall and September 30 for students starting classes in the spring.

 - Complete your Certificate of Finance Form.